Skip to content

 Can I Offer My Employees Pro-Rata Annual Leave?

 When it comes to paying your employee’s annual leave entitlement, you want to make sure that you get it right.
-Under the National Employment Standards, all employees except your casual employees are entitled to a minimum of four weeks of paid annual leave each year.
+The National Employment Standards contain very proscriptive rules regarding employees’ leave.
+For starters, all your employees must receive four weeks of paid annual leave each year.
+However, this entitlement does not apply to casual employees.
 Additionally, your employee’s annual leave accrues on a pro-rata basis depending on their ordinary working hours.
 Pro-rata means ‘in proportion’ – that is, you must pay your employees annual leave based on the amount they work.
 To help you better understand your employee’s annual leave entitlement, this article outlines:

 Your Obligations Under the National Employment Standards